obstschale/octave-docset/README.md

 ### Installation for Dash

 Just download this [docset](https://github.com/obstschale/octave-docset/archive/master.zip) and unzip it.
-To install it just double-click on `octave.docset` and Dash will add this docset.
+To install it just double-click on `Octave.docset` and Dash will add this docset.

 ### Installation for Zeal (Linux or Windows)